Tyra Field: Redevelopment project

 Due to the production facilities having sunk 6m Maersk Oil announced on 1 December 2017 Maersk Oil the redevelopment of Tyra Field, which would mean decommissioning the 35 year old facilities and installing new ones.
 The living and processing platform on Tyra East and Tyra West will be scrapped.
 One new living platform and one new processing platform will be built.
 The living quarter platform will be constructed by Italian EPC contractor Rosetti marino, while processing platform will be constructed in Kuala Lumpur by American EPC contractor McDermott International.

 In July 2018 Modern American Recycling Services based in Frederikshavn secured a contract to scrap the two platforms.

 Up until the temporary closure in September 2019, the Tyra field processed 90% of all gas produced in the Danish part of the North Sea.

 The decommission project is estimated to cost 4 Billion DKK and the new facilities will cost 17 Billion DKK.
 All in all the project is expected use 1.3 million working hours.

 The new facilities were planned to be ready for production in July 2022, but this was postponed to July 2023 due to the COVID-19 pandemic.

+Tyra field satellites

+The Tyra field has a number of satellite fields.
+These include Roar, Svend and Tyra Southeast fields.

+The characteristics of the satellite fields are as follows.

+The Roar, Svend and Tyra Southeast fields are developed through three offshore installations as shown.

+The oil and gas production profile of the Roar, Svend and Tyra Southeast fields is as shown.